tx-pts-dai/template-generic-app/README.md

-# @{{ application_name }}

-## Important
-This template is aimed to be used by external configuration tools such as Tam-cli as for now.
-It is not intended to be instanciated manually as many placeholders and environment variables are initialized or replaced during creation time.

-## Introduction
+# Template Generic Application for Tamedia

-This Jinja2 template can be used for a single service or for a mono-repo (multi-service) setup.
+This repo contains a Jinja template that can be used for a single service or for a mono-repo (multi-service) setup.

+This is highly recommended to be used through [Tam CLI](https://github.com/DND-IT/tam-cli) command `tam repo create`.

+## Features

+- CI/CD workflows for build and deployment to K8s cluster
+- Infrastructure definition through Terraform
+- TLS certificate deployment and validation
+- Automatic DNS record creation (supports Route53 and CloudFlare)
+- Folder for application source code

+## How to use

-It expects the following Jinja2 variables:
+It expects the following Jinja variables:

 - `dns_provider` (accepts values "aws" or "cloudflare")

-To convert it to a mono-repo:

-1. duplicate `application/` folder
-1. duplicate `.github/workflows/application.yaml` file for enabling the CI

-## Initialization

-To make this template functioning you have to first fill the blanks by replacing all the occurrences of:

-- `{{ application_name }}` with the app name
-- `{{ dev_account_id }}` and `{{ prod_account_id }}` with the respective AWS Account IDs
-- `{{ dev_hostname }}` and `{{ prod_hostname }}` with the respective DNS values
+- `application_name`
+- `matrix_envs` (list of objects for CI workflows)
+- `github_repo`
+- `provisioner_group`
-- `{{ github_repo }}`
+- `app_healthcheck_endpoint`
-- `{{ aws_region }}`
+- `aws_region`

-Then double check the following inputs:

-- `var.terraform_remote_state_key` to point to the right file for your infra.
-- `var.provisioner_group` to use the right provisioner group based on the ones available.

-Then...
+After you run it through Jinja rendering engine (or Tam CLI), then...

 1. (Platform team) Update the `infra-terraform` repository to include this repo as allowed to use OIDC
-1. Do a first run to create the infrastructure
+1. Do a first CI run to create the infrastructure
-1. Do a second run to deploy the application
+1. Do a second CI run to deploy the application
-1. Profit (?)

 ## Folder structure

 - Application source code is stored in the [`application/`](./application/) folder
 - Code to perform deployments is stored in the [`deploy/`](./deploy/) folder. [deploy/infrastructure/](./deploy/infrastructure/) for ECR and IAM role. [deploy/application/](./deploy/application/) for the actual Terraform resources to deploy.

-A feature we offer is to allow to deploy the application with `helm install` only instead of using Terraform to do that for you.

 ## Deployment